-Benzoyl Peroxide vs. Salicylic Acid: Which Acne-Fighting Ingredient Is Right for You?April 17, 2018
+Benzoyl Peroxide vs. Salicylic Acid: Which Acne-Fighting Ingredient Is Right for You?September 12, 2023

-If you’ve ever dealt with acne, chances are high that you’ve used a product formulated with benzoyl peroxide in your routine or—at the very least—have heard your peers or dermatologist talk about the ingredient.
-And while you may already be familiar with the ingredient, are you fully up to speed on how it can help your skin?
-If the answer is no, keep reading!
+Chances are high that you’ve used a product formulated with benzoyl peroxide in your routine, or at the very least have heard your peers or a dermatologist talk about the ingredient.
+And while you may already be familiar with the ingredient, read on to get fully up to speed on how it can help your skin.

 What Is Benzoyl Peroxide?

-“Benzoyl peroxide is an antibacterial made of benzoic acid and oxygen,” Dr. Schmid says.
-“It penetrates the pores or follicles of the skin and kills the bacteria that lives there and contributes to inflammation that results in acne.”
-You can find the ingredient in many different types of skin care products, including face washes, creams, lotions, gels, or pre-moistened wipes.
+“Benzoyl peroxide is an antibacterial made of benzoic acid and oxygen,” says Dr. Schmid.
+“It penetrates the pores or follicles of the skin and kills the bacteria that live there and contribute to inflammation that results in acne.”
+When used topically, benzoyl peroxide works as a peeling agent that increases skin turnover and clears pores, per Science Direct.
+You can find this ingredient in many different types of skincare products, including face washes, creams, lotions, gels and even pre-moistened wipes.

 What Does Benzoyl Peroxide Work Well On?